Skip to main content

 Node configurations

-When creating a Redis cloud database cluster, you can select the configuration of nodes — number of vCPUs, RAM, and disk size.
+When creating a Redis Managed Database cluster, you can select the node configuration—the number of vCPUs, RAM, and disk size.

-Once the cluster is created, you can change the configuration of nodes — scaling the cluster.
+After creating a cluster, you can change the node configuration by scaling the cluster.

 Configuration lines

-In all line configurations, the resource ratio is fixed.
+In all configuration lines, the resource ratio is fixed.

-To see the availability of configurations in the regions, see the Cloud Databases availability matrix.
+To see the availability of configurations in the regions, see the Managed Databases availability matrix.

 Standard

-A line of fixed configurations with local disk and balanced vCPU:RAM ratio, suitable for most DBMSs.
-We recommend using this lineup if you do not know the load profile.
+A line of fixed configurations with a local disk and a balanced vCPU:RAM ratio, suitable for most DBMS.
+We recommend using this line if you are not sure about your load profile.

 Intel® Xeon® Scalable or AMD EPYC™ processors are used.
-See the Processors table to view the processor frequencies of the different configuration lines.
+You can view processor frequencies for different lines in the Processors table.

 464 GB500 GB